kavgan/stanford-parse-naf/README.md

 INSTALLATION
 ============

-Installing stanford-pos requires the following steps:
+Installing stanford-parse requires the following steps:

 If you already have installed in your machine JDK7 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps: